escf1root/escf1root/README.md

 ##### About Me

-I'm **escf1root** — a curious web pentester, security explorer, and digital faultfinder.
+I'm **escf1root** a curious web pentester, security explorer, and digital faultfinder.
 Rooted in logic, driven by curiosity, I analyze web applications from the inside out, identifying flaws that most overlook.
-My goal is to learn deeply, break silently, and help systems become more resilient — one exploit at a time.
+My goal is to learn deeply, break silently, and help systems become more resilient,one exploit at a time.
 I don't rely on tools — I study how they think.

 ---